magiak/EntityFrameworkViewMigrations/README.md

 # EntityFrameworkViewMigrations

-This NuGet package will add support for the actualization of views and procedures to the Entity Framework. https://www.nuget.org/packages/EntityFrameworkViewMigrations
+This NuGet package will add support for updating views and procedures to the Entity Framework. https://www.nuget.org/packages/EntityFrameworkViewMigrations

 Version 0.0.6.0 finally provides basic functionality!